 Get a Second Job: Consider getting a part-time job to help you through this rough time.
 Whether it's flipping burgers, delivering pizzas, or whatever you can find.
 Remember, this is just for NOW.
 You won't need to work this hard forever, I promise!
 If you are a SAHM and daycare costs more than you can make, consider doing in-home daycare for a few children, even on a part-time basis.

 Set up a payment arrangement: Many companies offer payment arrangements.
-Some utility companies will do budget billing, where you owe a set amount every month based off previous usage, and they will split your past due balance up over the course of a year.
+Some utility companies will do budget billing, where you owe a set amount every month based on previous usage, and they will split your past-due balance up over the course of a year.
+Make sure you'll be able to afford the extra every month.
+The last time I used it, I rolled a very large winter gas bill out over the course of the year.
+I made my normal payment and then each additional bill was about $40 extra.

 Ask for help: There is no shame in admitting you need a hand up!
 Look into low-income programs such as WIC (if you are pregnant or have a little one), LIHEAP (assistance for heat during the winter months), or other local programs that may help with your rent & utilities while you get back on your feet.

-What is your biggest financial struggle – controlling a shopping habit, not enough income, burdened by debt, or something else?
+What is your biggest financial struggle – controlling a shopping habit, not having enough income, being burdened by debt, or something else?
 Leave a comment below!

 More Frugal Living Tips: